Thursday, September 26, 2024

 The next step is to split the two parts of the conjunctive proof goal into two separate goals, each to be proven one after another.
 The instruction constructor does precisely this.

-The infoview will confirm that constructor replaces the goal x^2 = 1 ∧ x^3 = 1 with two new goals, x^2 = 1 and x^3 = -1.
+The infoview will confirm that constructor replaces the single goal x^2 = 1 ∧ x^3 = 1 with two new goals, x^2 = 1 and x^3 = -1.

-The rest of the proof two calc structures, one after the other, to show x^2 = 1 and x^3 = -1.
+The rest of the proof has two calc structures, one after the other, to show x^2 = 1 and x^3 = -1.
 Focussing dots are used to make clear there are two sub-proofs to support the overall proof.

 Infoview